Copyright 2019 TerraPower, LLC

 [docs] @staticmethod def startAll(): """Starts all timers, won't work after a stopAll command.""" master = MasterTimer.getMasterTimer() for timer in master.timers.values(): timer.start()

-[docs] @staticmethod def getActiveTimers(): master = MasterTimer.getMasterTimer() return [t for t in master.timers.values() if t.isActive]
+[docs] @staticmethod def getActiveTimers(): """Get all the timers for processes that are still active.""" master = MasterTimer.getMasterTimer() return [t for t in master.timers.values() if t.isActive]